davidpuga/neptune_final_project/readme.md

 The methods I will use to do this are:
 * I will use the following python packages: deque, numpy, argparse, imutils, cv2
+* The scripts [range-detector](https://github.com/jrosebr1/imutils/blob/master/bin/range-detector) to obtain the HSV ranges for the orange post-it.

 I will use my webcam.